 Making eye contact when your counterpart is speaking is also important.
 For them it shows that you’re interested and listening, this helps the progress of a negotiation as it expresses trust and openness.

 This is a difficult skill, we often try and get our point across without actually listening to the other person.
-From just listening to your counterpart you can learn a lot such as their stance or concerns on a particular area.
+From just listening to your counterpart you can learn about their stance or concerns on a particular area.

 However, you don’t want to just sit there and listen to them talk throughout the whole negotiation.
 Try and ask the other negotiator probing questions, this will help make sure that you get the right information.

 This is something that works both ways, but using silence wisely can give you a major advantage in any negotiation.
-If the your counterpart said something that you don’t like or agree with remain silent.
+If your counterpart said something that you don’t like or agree with, remain silent.
 After making an offer or suggestion, remain silent.

 Silence can be awkward for many which is why some people feel the need to talk to overcome the discomfort.
 So try to remain calm and wait for a response.
 Silence will destabilise your counterpart as they question their own position and what you’re thinking.